 Digital creativity is about using digital tools and technologies to explore creative ideas and new ways of displaying your ideas, research, or work.

 Find a range of tools, learning resources, and inspiration on our Digital Creativity Tools site.
-The site was created for Digital Creativity Week 2019.

 Need to communicate your data in interesting and creative ways?
 Want to know the possibilities beyond a list of data and statistics?
 Here we look at the principles of data visualisation from the spreadsheet to the work of art.